fgrsnau/rm-mdns/README.md

 This repository contains a tiny multicast DNS (mDNS) responder for the remarkable 2 e-ink tablet.

-Instead of using the IP address of the remarkable you can connect to `remarkable-stha.local`.
+Instead of using the IP address of the remarkable you can connect to `remarkable.local`.
 For example, to connect via SSH run `ssh root@remarkable.local`.

+You can also specify a custom hostname by passing it as a argument.
+Note that it should end with a period to mark that fully qualified name, e.g., `rm-mdns my-custom-hostname.local.`.

 ## How to Build